brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 ----

-In the next chapter, we'll learn how to rely on third-party module registries to be able to use versioned dependencies in our own code.
+In the next chapter, we’ll learn how to rely on third-party module registries to be able to use versioned dependencies for our code.

 « Previous: [Conventions and defaults](chapter03-conventions-and-defaults.md) • Next: [Using third-party module registries](chapter05-using-third-party-registries.md) »